firefox-devtools/firefox-devtools.github.io/README.md

 ## Write
 - We love to see blog posts, talks, and [demos](https://github.com/firefox-devtools/demos) about DevTools!
 Message us on [Slack](https://devtools-html-slack.herokuapp.com/) for help.
-- Improve our [contributor docs](http://docs.firefox-dev.tools/) by creating a [pull request](https://github.com/mozilla/gecko-dev/tree/master/devtools), or edit our [user docs](https://developer.mozilla.org/en-US/docs/Tools).
+- Improve our [contributor docs](http://docs.firefox-dev.tools/) by creating a [pull request](https://github.com/mozilla/gecko-dev/tree/master/devtools) or edit our [user docs on MDN](https://developer.mozilla.org/en-US/docs/Tools).
 - Answer questions others have on Slack and other channels.

 # Stay Updated